7 Advantages of Installing Solar Power Now

-- Grab a rebate while it lasts – You never know when the current Small-scale Technology Certificates (STC) rebate will be removed, and the cheaper solar gets the more likely the rebate is to end.
-When the rebate does end you won’t be able to enjoy a $4,000 contribution from the government to pay for your solar installer.
+- Grab an incentive while it lasts – You never know when the current Small-scale Technology Certificates (STC) incentive will be removed, and the cheaper solar gets the more likely the incentive is to end.
+When the incentive does end you won’t be able to enjoy a $4,000 contribution from the government to pay for your solar installer.